 3. Cross To The Darkside: A darker room helps stimulate the production of melatonin - a hormone that controls sleep and wake cycles.
 Black out blinds are your best friend.
 The Gro Anywhere Blackout Blind have suction caps to attach to the window and are fully portable and adjustable.
 You may not want to cover the entire window, but covering 80% will take the edge off the daylight outside (handy for both morning and evening sleep routines).
 Alternatively, some black cardboard from the newsagent can be easily stuck to the windows and works a treat.

 4. Use a Nightlight: This may seem totally opposite to the advice above, but a soft nightlight (warm tones recommended for maximum melatonin production) can take the focus off outside light.
 It will keep the ambient room light soft, even as the night darkness finally rolls in.
-Try our Aroma Bloom Nightlight, which also has a built in cool mist diffuser and air purifier - calming essential oils like Child Calming Remedy (orange, lavender, mandarin and Roman chamomile) can be added for extra effectiveness.
+Try our HUSH Vaporiser which also has a built in cool mist diffuser and air purifier - calming essential oils like Calm Cocoon (sweet Orange, Cedarwood, Mandarin, Vetiver and Roman Chamomile.) can be added for extra effectiveness.

 5. Explain the Science: Find a story or information book about the Solar System which explains to children that it's the position of the Earth that changes in Summer, but the amount of sleep we need stays the same.
 Kids find information about the big, wide universe fascinating.
 Make a model to show how the Southern Hemisphere tilts toward the Sun during our Summer, and that's why we get more sunlight.